-Payments for fees, uniforms and excursion can be made online through the schools website at https://quickweb.westpac.com.au/OnlinePaymentServlet.
+Payments for costs, uniforms and excursion can be made online through the schools website at

 WORK, HEALTH AND SAFETY

 In addition to the Liverpool Girls High School Guiding Principles, some courses will have further Work Health and Safety requirements.
 These regulations must be adhered to by all, to ensure a productive and safe learning environment for all participants.